Professional foot care for all ages

-Orthotic devices, otherwise known as orthoses, insoles, foot inserts or foot supports, are medical devices fitted within your shoe to alleviate pain by changing the biomechanical function of the foot in relationship to the ground reaction force.
-This will, in turn, improve the function and efficiency of the foot when in contact with the ground if standing, walking, or running.
+Orthotic devices, also known as orthoses, insoles, foot inserts, or foot supports, are medical devices fitted within your shoe to alleviate pain by changing the biomechanical function of the foot in relation to ground reaction force.
+This, in turn, improves the function and efficiency of the foot when standing, walking, or running.

-There are a large variety of insoles that can be bought from the pharmacies or sports shops.
-These are a generic standard insole for more controlled movement of the foot.
+There are a large variety of insoles that can be bought from pharmacies or sports shops.
+These are generic standard insoles for more controlled movement of the foot.
 Standard insoles can be adapted to alleviate various conditions by a podiatrist.
-We also make custom made insoles which are completely bespoke to accommodate your individual feet.
-They are the most effective at alleviating lower limb pain.
+We also make custom-made insoles that are completely bespoke to accommodate your individual feet, making them the most effective at alleviating lower limb pain.

 1. Pain in the big toe joint or bunions